 - Think like a dog.
 Keep it simple, and don’t overthink things.
 Stay focused on your task and priorities.

-Watch for Scott’s new book, Think Like a Dog, available now!
+Scott’s new book, Think Like a Dog, is out now and available for order!

 Please follow Sadie the Rescue Dog on Facebook.